taehunk333/crack_detection_CNN_masonry/README.md

 # Patches

+1. Added environment.yml file to keep track of different packages and libraries required for the project

+2. Overhauled config_class.py, build_data.py, and train_evaluate.py, along with other python scripts, so that the code functions with Python version 3.10.

-Harded coded parts in the code
+3. Harded coded parts in the code
 - build_data.py
     - line 47: update the base path
         - Be careful to use "\\" for Windows, not "/" or "\"